Learn to Hunt

 Iowa Fishing Regulations

 Iowa residents and nonresidents who are required to have a fishing license must pay the Trout Fee to fish for or possess trout.
 Exception: Children under 16 may possess or fish for trout without having paid the Trout Fee if they fish with a properly licensed adult who has paid the Trout Fee and together they limit their catch to the one person daily limit of five (5) trout.
-Children under 16 can buy their own trout privilege, which allows them to fish without a properly licensed adult and keep their own daily limit (5).
-Annual Fishing License* Resident - $22 Nonresident - $48 Trout Fee Resident - $14.50 Nonresident - $17.50
+Children under 16 can pay their own Trout Fee, which allows them to fish without a properly licensed adult and keep their own daily limit (5).

 Buy Your Fishing Licenses Online